Cherreads

 "There's something you need to understand first."

-She kept her arms crossed and looked back down at the objects on the bench.
+Her arms remained crossed as she looked down at the objects on the bench.

-She lifted the iron plate again and set it back down in the same place.
+She lifted the iron plate again, then returned it carefully to the same place.

-"I don't know why either," she continued.
-"Just that it can lapse back into an explosion, or worse."
+"I don't know why.
+It can lapse back into an explosion, or worse."

-Beorn said nothing yet.
+Beorn stayed silent.
 He needed the full rule before responding.

-"A small amount is fine," she said.
-"But if we do it in excess it can cause a flare.
-Some say it might even destroy a city."
+"A small amount is fine," she continued.
+"But if we use too much, it can flare.
+Some say it could destroy a city."

 She looked directly at him.

-Something from the prince's life stirred.
-A tutor's voice, or something close to it, a lesson half-remembered the way lessons are when you were twelve and not paying full attention.
+Something stirred from the prince's life.
+A tutor's voice, or something close to it.
+A half-remembered lesson from when he had been twelve and not paying enough attention.

-She glanced toward the lamp and then toward the stone walls enclosing them.
+She glanced toward the lamp, then toward the stone walls surrounding them.

-"One person working alone in a closed room.
-We should be fine."
+"One person working alone in a closed room should be fine."

 "So we're fine today."